Roger Waters: The Wall (album)

 Roger Waters: The Wall is a live album by Roger Waters, a former member of Pink Floyd.
-It is a live recording of Pink Floyd's 1979 rock opera The Wall.
+It is a live recording of Pink Floyd's 1979 rock opera The Wall, captured during his solo tour of 2010–2013, The Wall Live.

 Track listing

 The album was released in a 2-CD format, as well as a 3-LP format.

-All lyrics by Roger Waters.
+All tracks are written by Roger Waters, expect where noted.